The Youth Service connects with Young people through personal and social learning opportunities that enable them to achieve their full potential.

 More Information about the Gibraltar Youth Service

 The Youth Service was started in Gibraltar in 1963.
-It forms part of the Ministry of Culture, the Media Youth and Sport whose Minister is The Hon S Linares.
+It forms part of the Ministry of Housing, Infrastructure, Technical Services, Youth and Sport, whose Minister is The Hon S Linares.

 The Gibraltar Youth Service is staffed by: